The case for the work

 Why optimize.

-Most athletes don't know the inner game can be reprogrammed — and most performance issues aren't willpower, mindset, or talent.
+Most athletes — and the high performers living by the same rules: founders, executives, surgeons, first responders, creatives — don't know the inner game can be reprogrammed — and most performance issues aren't willpower, mindset, or talent.
 They're a trauma response wired into the subconscious, running silently underneath every game.

 This page walks you through how trauma responses develop, how they take over performance, and how Alpha Imprinting clears the reservoir — so the nervous system can return to Alpha flow and stay there.